Sentiment Analysis

 About Sentiment Analysis

-Qualtrics will assign a Positive, Negative, Neutral, or Mixed sentiment to a text response as soon as it is loaded in Text iQ.
-This sentiment is based off of the language in the response, the question text itself, and edits you’ve made to your sentiment analysis.
-Once assigned, each sentiment comes with a polarity and a numeric score.
+Qualtrics will assign a Very Negative, Negative, Neutral, Positive, Very positive or Mixed sentiment to a text response as soon as it is loaded in Text iQ.
+This sentiment is based on the language in the response and the question text.
+The Text iQ model is trained on a large and diverse set of real experience data to substantially increase classification quality and minimize uncertainties when the sentiment is not expressed as strongly.
+Once assigned, each sentiment comes with a numeric score, called the sentiment score.

 Sentiment Functionality

 For most Text iQ analysis, the question text is not relevant to the sentiment of the answer (e.g. “Why did you give us that score?”).
-However, occasionally the framing of the question will imply a sentiment for the answer (e.g. “What’s one thing we could improve about our product?”).
+However, occasionally the framing of the question will imply a sentiment for the answer (e.g. “What’s 1 thing we could improve about our product?”).
 In these cases, Text iQ needs both the question and the answer to make an accurate prediction of sentiment.
-For example, if the question was, “What do you love about our company?” then unless the answer is explicitly negative (e.g. “Nothing, you suck in every way”) then the sentiment of the response is probably positive, even if the answer text on its own appears neutral (e.g. “pricing”).
+For example, if the question was, “What do you love about our company?” then unless the answer is explicitly negative (e.g. “Nothing, we hate your company”) then the sentiment of the response is probably positive, even if the answer text on its own appears neutral (e.g. “pricing”).
 This Sentiment Analysis update incorporates the question text, if available, in the sentiment analysis so that the predicted sentiment is as accurate as possible.

 This model also now takes sentiment edits into account in order to learn how to better assign sentiments in the future.
 However, please note that these edits do not immediately affect the sentiment assignment of projects in your account.
 Instead, these edits are periodically analyzed across all Qualtrics users and used to improve the sentiment analysis model as a whole.